tonghuikang/grpo_aimo2/README.md

 Therefore, I have reduced the task here from solving the full problem of solving math Olympiad problems to just classification of code execution output.
 The role of the `DeepSeek-R1-Distill-Qwen-1.5B` is now to decide between

 - Submitting an answer by writing an answer in `\boxed{}` in which the answer might be wrong or correct
-- Decline to submit and answer by pointing out some mistake and continuing with writing more Python code
+- Decline to submit an answer by pointing out some mistake and continuing with writing more Python code

-There are some constraints on finetuning LLMs
+There are some constraints on finetuning LLMs:

 - With some [free GPU credits from Modal labs](https://modal.com/pricing) from a [fine-tuning course I participated](https://maven.com/parlance-labs/fine-tuning), the biggest instance I have access to is a single 8 x H100 instance node.
-- I found out that the 7B model tuned by the second prize winner [has only 1k context length](https://github.com/AIMO-CMU-MATH/CMU_MATH-AIMO/blob/main/finetune_code/scripts_aimo/finetune_policy.sh) and he used [8 X A6000 GPUs](https://github.com/AIMO-CMU-MATH/CMU_MATH-AIMO/blob/main/finetune_code/README.md) which has 48GB memory.
+- I found out that the 7B model tuned by the second prize winner [has only 1k context length](https://github.com/AIMO-CMU-MATH/CMU_MATH-AIMO/blob/main/finetune_code/scripts_aimo/finetune_policy.sh) and he used [8 x A6000 GPUs](https://github.com/AIMO-CMU-MATH/CMU_MATH-AIMO/blob/main/finetune_code/README.md) which has 48GB memory.
 (H100 has 80GB memory, not much more).
 - However, reasoning models cannot do much with only 1k context length.
 Also for GRPO, the group computation requires all the entire group to be in [memory](https://github.com/huggingface/trl/issues/3061#issuecomment-2769820939).
-I should start with a 1.5B model instead with maybe 4k context length - and it seems that I need 2 x H100 at minimum, and scale the context length later if my experiments proves successful.
+I should start with a 1.5B model instead with maybe 4k context length - and it seems that I need 2 x H100 at minimum, and scale the context length later if my experiments prove successful.

-This is how I intend to approach tuning LLMs
+This is how I intend to approach tuning LLMs:

 - I first try to get the LLM to respond in the correct format.
 I have two reward functions regarding formatting - one for length and one for responding in sentences of similar length spaced by two newlines.
 - After the LLM has plateaued in formatting rewards, then I introduce the correctness reward.